Horkýže Slíže: Ukáž tú tvoju zoo

 In January 2007, the band entered the studio once again to record new material.
 The new album, "Ukáž tú tvoju zoo", was released in February and kicked off a nearly two-year-long tour across Slovakia and the Czech Republic.
 The album reached number one on the Slovak album chart and eventually went platinum.

 Present Times

 In October 2009, the album "54 dole hlavou was" released.
 In 2011, they released a best-of compilation titled V dobrej viere, covering their greatest hits from 2001 to 2011.
 In November 2012, the album "St. Mary Huana Ganja" was released, featuring the hit single "Mám v piči na lehátku".
 In late summer 2017, the long-awaited 11th album "Pustite Karola" came out.

 During the COVID-19 pandemic in 2020 and 2021, the band recorded a new album, released in September 2021 as "Alibaba a 40 krátkych songov 2".
 With this album, they reached out more to the younger generation by blending various genres with punk rock—for example, the single "Rampa", featuring the rap trio DMS.

+On August 28th Horkýže Slíže released a new album titled ...A čarovné slovíčko? (...And a magic word?) consisting of 16 songs including intro, outro and a CD bonus Zakopané.
+The songs from this album will have debuted on Slížovica festival in Slovakia.

 Horkýže Slíže remain widely popular in both Slovakia and the Czech Republic.
 They continue to perform regularly at festivals, student events, and club shows.